Your VOICE Matters. Consider these steps you can take to become an advocate or add to your current efforts.

 - Write a letter or send an email

-- Make a phone call
+- Make a phone call.

-- Set up an appointment to visit
+- Set up an appointment for a personal visit.

 - Inform yourself.

-- Visit the Pennsylvania General Assembly website.
+- Visit the Pennsylvania General Assembly website

 - Make a list of key points.